kubapeter/portfolio/Coursera Courses/Specializations/DevOps, Cloud, and Agile Foundations/Introduction to DevOps/README.md

 ### [Week 5](./Week%205): Case Studies and Final Exam

 > In these  case studies, you will read and analyze DevOps-based scenarios, apply what you learned in the Introduction to DevOps course, and answer graded quiz questions based on these scenarios.

-[^1]: For ethical reasons I do not share my assignments.
-It is strictly against [Coursera Honor Code](https://www.coursera.support/s/article/209818863-Coursera-Honor-Code?language=en_US).
-However, for every assignment I give a detailed description of the original problem, I highlight the main principles and techniques the problem wants to check, and I share the source code of another similar problem.
-The publicly available source code uses approximately the same principles and techniques as the original (sometimes a bit more).